jan-ferdinand/zudoku/index.md

 Mallory is not a great Sudoku puzzler, and she does not know the solution.
 However, she thinks that using **zudoku**, she can trick Victor into believing that she knows the solution.

-Even though Mallory was not able to find the Sudoku's correct solution, she did prepare three “fake solutions.”
+Even though Mallory was not able to find the Sudoku\'s correct solution, she did prepare three “fake solutions.”
 These fakes are crafted in an attempt to fool Victor.

-In Mallory's first fake, every digit appears exactly once per row, and also exactly once per column, but the boxes are all wrong.
+In Mallory\'s first fake, every digit appears exactly once per row, and also exactly once per column, but the boxes are all wrong.

 <figure>
 	<img src="assets/pic/mallory.jpg" alt="Mallory's first fake solution." style="width: 70%; display: block;margin-left: auto; margin-right: auto;"/>